Béatrix de Choiseul: Ambitions

-The Choiseul party and Madame du Barry
+Madame du Barry

-Gramont continued her attempts to succeed as official royal mistress, and reportedly believed herself to be near success when Madame du Barry attained the position in 1768.
-The Duchesse de Gramont, in collaboration with her sister-in-law the Duchesse de Choiseul and the Princesse de Beauvau, (referred to as "the Choiseul-women") led the noblewomen first in their efforts to prevent Madame du Barry from being presented at court, and then to ostracize her from it.
-One idea, suggested by the Mesdames de France, was for the king to marry to either the Princesse de Lamballe or Archduchess Maria Elisabeth of Austria, but the Choiseul party opposed a remarriage of the king, and according to the Comte de Mercy-Argenteau:
+Béatrix continued her attempts to succeed as official royal mistress and reportedly believed herself to be near success when Madame du Barry attained the position in 1768.
+Béatrix in collaboration with her sister-in-law the Duchesse de Choiseul and the Princess of Beauvau, (referred to as "the Choiseul-women") led the noblewomen first in their efforts to prevent Madame du Barry from being presented at court and then to ostracize her from it.
+One idea, suggested by the Mesdames de France, was for the king to marry to either the Princess of Lamballe or Archduchess Maria Elisabeth of Austria, but the Choiseul party opposed a remarriage of the king, and according to the Count of Mercy-Argenteau: